shmmsra/byoa/README.md

 ---

-**BYOA** - Build Your Own AI to your desktop workflow.
-No vendor lock-in, full control over your AI models.
+**BYOA** - Build Your Own Assistant for your desktop workflow: no vendor lock-in, full control over your AI models.